bmr-cymru/stratify/README.md

 passwd
 ```

-This step is automated when using the provided bootstrap.sh script (4.1).
+These steps are automated when using the provided bootstrap.sh script (see 4.1).

 # 4. Download stratify.py